-- construction of new stations - construction of new passenger pick-up/drop off areas (e.g. Kiss and Ride), and park and ride lots - construction of new storage facilities - construction of new maintenance facilities.
+- construction of new stations - construction of new passenger pick-up/drop off areas (e.g., Kiss and Ride), and park and ride lot construction of new storage yards. - construction of new maintenance facilities. - Construction of new grade separations.

 D.2.3.2 Purpose of the Projects